NAME¶

 One use case of the overlay mount is sharing the package cache from the host into the container to allow speeding up builds.

-flag conflicts with other options listed above.
+Note: The O flag conflicts with other options listed above.

 Content mounted into the container is labeled with the private label.